 Whenever we are having a dinner party I always go around the house and drag in extra pillows, blankets etc… and make sure they are easily accessible if anyone needs some extra padding or a warm lap!
 There’s nothing worse than being cold at someone else’s house, amirite?!

 Lighting is key.
 I always add candles to a table setting, but usually battery-operated ones.
-I love the ambiance of candles, but I don’t love the fire hazard, especially if kids will be sharing the table.
+The ambiance of candles is so lovely, but I don’t love the fire hazard (especially if kids will be sharing the table).
 I use the same little battery-operated candles all over the house.
 There’s nothing better than twinkle!

 My girls ask me if we can have candle-lit dinners all the time.
 Even if the house is a complete disaster around us from a busy week of school and activities, turning off the overhead lights, lighting a candle and eating in the small circle of candlelight can make even take out feel relaxing and special.
 (And bonus, the kids seem to complain less and eat more, because they are so happy about the “special dinner” #momhack).